 When you find a website you like think about the design from the user’s point of view.
 Is it visually attractive?
 Does it encourage you to stay and browse?
 What happens when you finish reading an article or page – what does the website encourage you to do next?

 What are the photographer’s goals?
-For example, the primary goal of The Creative Photographer is to provide readers with useful articles about photography and Lightroom, and to encourage them to sign up for the email newsletter and buy some photography ebooks and Lightroom Develop Presets.
+For example, the primary goal of The Creative Photographer is to provide readers with useful articles about photography, and to encourage them to sign up for the email newsletter and buy some photography ebooks.

 How does the website look on a tablet or a mobile phone?
 A key feature of modern websites is that they look good on mobile devices as well as a computer monitor.
 This is essential and not as difficult to set up as you might think (the right software will take care of it automatically for you).
 As much as 50% of web traffic comes from mobile devices so you need to be ready for it.
 Google also penalizes websites that are not mobile ready by placing them lower in search rankings.